nxtsourav7/OOP-in-Java/Inheritance/Method_Overriding.md

-## Rules of Method Overriding in Java
+## Method Overriding
+- In Java, Declaring a method in a subclass which is already present in a superclass is known as method overriding.
+- Without inheritance method overriding is not possible.
+- Rules :

     1. Method name, signature type, and parameter must be the same:

     2. If a method can’t be inherited, then it can’t be overridden:

     3. Final/static methods can’t be overridden:

     4. Constructor can’t be overridden:

 ## Method Overloading vs Method Overriding